Solutions

 Pathogenesis of Galactosemia

-Galactosemia is primarily caused by genetic mutations that affect the production or function of enzymes involved in galactose metabolism.
-The three main types of galactosemia are classic galactosemia, clinical variant galactosemia, and biochemical variant galactosemia.
+The more complex form of the disease is primarily due to genetic changes that prevent either the production of, or the functional activity of several enzymes that are responsible for the metabolism of galactose.
+The three subtypes of galactosemia include classic galactosemia, clinical variant galactosemia, and biochemical variant galactosemia.

 Disease Types Mutated Gene Pathogenesis Severity